Find Affordable College Courses

 14 Yearly Graduations

 University of Utah is the 16th most popular school in the nation for students seeking a master's degree in international studies.
 Roughly 33,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,749 per year, while in-state graduate students, on average, pay $6,970 per year.
-During the 2020-2021 academic year, 14 people received their master's degree in international studies from U of U. About 79% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,175 per year, while in-state graduate students, on average, pay $7,353 per year.
+During the most recent year for which we have data, 14 people received their master's degree in international studies from U of U. Around 19% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+University of Utah international studies graduates who receive their master's degree go on to jobs earning a median salary of $53,017.

 #17